swt30/thesis/chapters/02-eos/02-eos.md

 The weighting depends on the relative $(P,T)$ value of the point being evaluated.
 In this way we can calculate the density at points within the domain of the table but off the rectangular grid.

-> TODO: include an image to clarify how this works.

 [^2d-interp]: For multidimensional linear interpolation I used [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl).

 Not all data can be represented on a structured grid in this way.
 This is the case where the equation of state data are provided as sets of $(P, T, ρ)$ values.
 In this case, we require a different interpolation scheme.

-> TODO: include a sketch to clarify non-gridded interpolation

 I tested many different interpolation routines written in Python but found them to be very slow and more complicated than necessary.
 Most of these interpolators use some form of spline-fitting, or perhaps a functional approximation by way of radial basis functions.